zodiac403/guides/source/localizable/object-model/computed-properties.md

 ### Multiple dependents on the same object

-In the previous example, the `fullName` computed property dependens on two other properties:
+In the previous example, the `fullName` computed property depends on two other properties:

 ```javascript
 …